hungyipu/Odyssey/README.md

 |---save result<br />
 <br />
 Odyssey is a fast, accurate, and flexible code.
 Users can simply modifying the existing Tasks in **Odyssey.cu** by assigning different return value to **main.cpp**.
-<br />To add a new Task (e.g., task 3), users can simply take Task1 and Task2 as example then
+<br />To add a new Task (e.g., task 3), users can simply take Task1 and Task2 as examples, then
  1. add file: task3.h</li>
  2. add file: task3.cpp</li>
  3. add subroutine: task3() in **main.cpp**
- 4. describe job content in **Odyssey.cu**
+ 4. describe job details in **Odyssey.cu**

 ## Reference
 "Odyssey: A PUBLIC GPU-BASED CODE FOR GENERAL-RELATIVISTIC RADIATIVE TRANSFER IN KERR